 - cymbals (crash and ride)

-The clap does not have this knob, which is pretty logical.
-A clap is not a drum, it is a handclap, so it does not have a pitch.
-However, I never understood why on the original Roland TR-909 the cymbals have the tune-knob, and the hi-hats haven’t.
+On the original Roland TR-909, the clap does not have this knob.
+Probably the reason that knob is missing on the clap is that the clap is not a drum, it is a handclap, which does not have a pitch.
+However, I never understood why on the original Roland TR-909, the cymbals have a tune knob, and the hi-hats haven’t.

-The only reason not to pitch your drums like this is for creative purposes.
+Probably the only reason not to pitch our percussions is for creative purposes.

-The decay knob does what it is assumed to do; it is for adjusting the decay of a drum.
-Furthermore, on the original Roland TR-909 you find this knob for the drums:
+We can use the decay knob for adjusting the decay of a drum.
+Furthermore, on the original Roland TR-909, we find this knob on these drums:

 - bass drum